 Creating and using code fragments

-Code fragments (synonym: snippet) are pieces of code that occur regularly in programs and for that reason have been collected for reuse.
-Code VBA includes a code fragment library which can be extended by you.
+Code fragments (synonym: snippets) are pieces of code that occur regularly in programs and for that reason have been collected for reuse.
+Code VBA includes a code fragment library which can be extended by you with complete procedures or a couple of lines of code.

 Inserting a fragment